Almost every St. Louis home has a basement. While it is often included in a plan, it is often unused or neglected.

-You would often find unfinished or partially finished basement floor or some old carpet and worn out glue on concrete.
-In the past, a home remodel, specifically in the basement, would require more tedious and more expensive options.
+You would often find unfinished or partially finished basement flooring or some old carpet and worn-out glue on concrete.
+In the past, home remodels, specifically in the basement, would require more tedious and more expensive options.

-Concrete Basement Floors for Home and Businesses
+Concrete Basement Floors for St. Louis Homes and Businesses

 The concrete floor in the basement is often exposed to moisture and humidity because it is below grade level and is the lowest floor in an entire home or commercial establishment.

-- Home or Commercial Additions
+Home or Commercial Additions

-There are many things you can do to a basement.
-You can create a family room in the basement and add bathrooms as well.
+There are many things you can do in a basement.
+You can create a family room in the basement and add bathrooms.
 Another option is to turn it into a basement laundry room.

-- Property Resale Value
+Property Resale Value

-A functional basement adds to the property’s resale value.
-If you would find the need to sell your home, having the basement floor leveled, finished, or resurfaced will definitely up the selling price.
+A functional basement adds to the St. Louis property’s resale value.
+If you need to sell your home, having the basement flooring leveled, finished, or resurfaced will increase the selling price.

 Common Basement Concrete Floor Problems